 (c) Foster and enhance collections-based research;

-(d) Acquire and maintain quality collections;
+(e) Acquire and maintain quality collections; and

 (f) Sustain high standards of museum professional practices.